LOVELYZOMBIEYHO/hoson-digital-life/README.md

 The following packages is used:

-1. qs
+1. Next.JS
+2. Strapi
-2. markdown-to-jsx (not react-markdown [because of es6])
+3. markdown-to-jsx (not react-markdown [because of es6])

-3. sass
-4. react-select
+Url:
+hoson-digital-life.vercel.app